duembgen/NIRdehazing/README.md

 # NIRdehazing

-Code for paper "Near-Infrared Fusion for Photorealistic Image Dehazing".
+Code for the paper "[Near-Infrared Fusion for Photorealistic Image Dehazing](https://infoscience.epfl.ch/record/253201)".

-Presented at Electornic Imaging Conference 2018, Burlingame CA, on Januar 31 2018.
+Presented at the Electornic Imaging Conference 2018, Burlingame CA, on January 31 2018.

 Authors: